ajaykumar4127/phd2mm/README.md

 -Themes or Theme Manager: Located in the "Themes" tab. </br>
 You can create, duplicate, edit, and delete custom themes.
 To change color, ycan set color either by clicking the colored boxes to use the color picker </br>
 or enter a hex code in the text box. </br>
-NOTE: Due to WinForms limitations, some borders cannot be colored. </br>
+NOTE: Due to WinForms limitations, some parts like borders and tabs cannot be colored. </br>
 You can also set an image to be displayed in the top right of the "Mod Manager" tab. </br>
 To add an image, click the "Browse" button to find the image file, or manually enter the image path in the text box. </br>
 NOTE: Only image files in the following formats are accepted: *.png, *.jpg, *.jpeg, *.bmp, *.gif. </br>